Skip to content

 Claw chat (RAG)

-Claw is the chat interface on the left sidebar of the Claw page.
-Ask a free-form question — in English or Chinese — and Claw answers by retrieving your own past signals and synthesising them with Claude Sonnet 4.6.
+Claw is the chat interface on the Claw page.
+Ask a free-form question — in English or Chinese — and Claw answers by retrieving your own past signals and synthesising them with DeepSeek through its OpenAI-compatible API.

 The retrieval pipeline